CSCfi/gpg-key-ring-refresher/docs/Tips.md

 INFO or more talkative, the log will contain a list of keys that were not found during a refresh run.
-If keys continuously appear as "not found" in the log, then they probably haven't been published at all and should be put on the preskiplist.
+If keys continuously appear as "not found" in the log, then they probably haven't been published at all and should be put on the preskip list.
 Doing this shortens the overall execution times of gpg-key-ring-refresher (and means less pain to the key servers).

 For example, run